 Nodes can run different release levels, negotiating the required protocols to communicate.
 As a result, EDB Postgres Distributed clusters can use rolling upgrades, even for major versions of database software.

 DDL is replicated across nodes by default.
-DDL execution can be user controlled to allow rolling application upgrades, if desired.
+If you want, you can control DDL execution to allow rolling application upgrades.